 An essential source of reference and route map for the position of Non-executive director.
 Contains case studies and checklists throughout.
 Chapter 8 of the handbook covers Financial reporting, auditing and the audit committee and contains Model terms of reference for audit committee and Checklist for the audit committee.

-The guidance, issued by the FRC in April 2016, is 'designed to assist company boards in making suitable arrangements for their audit committees, and to assist directors serving on audit committees in carrying out their role.'
+The guidance, issued by the FRC in April 2016, is 'designed to assist company boards in making suitable arrangements for their audit committees, and to assist directors serving on audit committees in carrying out their role.

 Having a trustworthy whistleblowing process in place has become increasingly important as more and more high profile whistleblowers come to prominence in the media.

 Stay up to date with the latest news and developments in corporate governance, which will help you in your work as a corporate governance professional, a member of a board or a non-executive director.
+Free to join.

 Features and articles